hacksu/git-and-gh-pages/README.md

 You can use git without ever using GitHub, just like you can use HTML without ever touching a server or watch a video without going to YouTube.
 GitHub is simply a place to put your git repos.

+An example of a large code base is with an application and code editor called (Visual Studio Code) [https://github.com/microsoft/vscode].
+This is an example of how large a repository can get, as well as showing that thousands of people can contribute to projects to make them better in a communitive effort.

+We will be using Visual Studio code in a bit, don't worry, you do not have to install anything to do this.
+GitHub has some integration built in that makes for a easy way to make some touch ups.

 ## Setup

 1. Make a free GitHub account